-About a month ago I wrote a blog post titled:
+About a month ago I wrote a blog post titled: When Is a Page View Not a Page View.

 It explained how CloudFlare counted page views differently than beacon-based analytics systems like Google Analytics.
 While we were following the industry-standard method of counting page views based on raw logs, we weren't entirely happy with the results in some cases.
 Specifically, websites with a lot of AJAX-driven requests were seeing extremely high page view counts that simply didn't jive with what they expected.